What Is Tarragon?

 Use a pinch of fennel seed or anise seed for each teaspoon of dried tarragon called for in the recipe.
 If you have fines herbes in your spice collection, you can also use it in place of the dried tarragon.
 Since it includes tarragon as one of its ingredients, this will keep some of that licorice flavor in your recipe.

 Use an equal amount of dill, basil or marjoram in its place.
 These herbs don't have that licorice taste, but should still work well in the types of dishes that tarragon is typically used in.
 Another option is to simply omit the tarragon.
-As long as there are other spices to flavor the dish, you probably won't miss it at all.
+As long as there are other spices to flavor the dish, you won't miss it at all.

-If you have tarragon on hand, consider using half as much as the recipe calls for as an introduction to this new-to-you herb.
+If you have tarragon on hand, consider using half as much as the recipe calls for as an introduction to this new flavor.
 While tarragon is a common ingredient in French cuisine, it isn't a flavor that Americans are as accustomed to, so you may want to ease into using it in your cooking, particularly if you don't have an adventurous palette.
 Also know that, unlike other herbs, the flavor of tarragon intensifies considerably when it's heated up.
 So, that's another good reason to go light in the beginning.

-Can't I Just Swap Dried Tarragon for Fresh?
+Can't I Just Swap Dried for Fresh?